Traveling to Europe and want to know what Visa’s you’ll need?

-In order to reduce the number of visas to travel through Europe, the EU established one border for the whole area.
+The EU established one border for the whole of Europe, to reduce the number of visas needed.
 A Schengen visa is a short stay visa that allows the holder to enter and freely move within the Schengen area of 26 counties.
 These are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 Who must apply?